tahaafzal5/personal-website-2.0/notes.md

             - etc
 - future of the right-side
     - options:
-        - contents might stay the same & it will be visible on all subpages
-        - remove all together & find a new home for its current contents
-        - contents stay the same for the welcome page but change sligthly for the other subpages
         - break right-side into top & bottom sections
             - top
                 - profile-overview